German chancellor fires finance minister, collapsing coalition government - Local News 8

 Following the announcement, which comes amid fears that an incoming Trump administration could spell bad news for an already ailing German economy, Lindner’s Free Democratic Party said it had left the coalition but Habeck said the Greens would remain.

-The so-called “traffic light crisis,” as it is known locally in reference to the the colors of the governing coalition, was triggered by competing views on the future of Germany’s economy among the three partners.
+Wednesday’s fallout relates to the so-called “traffic light crisis,” as it is known locally in reference to the colors of the center-left governing coalition, which was triggered by competing views on the future of Germany’s economy among the three partners.

 Prior to his firing, Lindner had triggered days of wrangling with the publication of an 18-page economic paper published last week, entitled “Germany’s economic turnaround.”
 It had been described in German media as the coalition’s divorce papers, as its tone and contents appear distinctly at odds with the positions of his government partners.